ProjectSWP1/Zoo-Application/README.md

 ![spring-security-sourcecode](https://github.com/ProjectSWP1/Zoo-Application/blob/master/screenshots/spring-security-sourcecode.png)
 ![reactjs-main-page-showcase](https://github.com/ProjectSWP1/Zoo-Application/blob/master/screenshots/reactjs-main-page-showcase.png)

-The Zoo Kay is a zoo project with a focus on showcasing a wide variety of monkeys.
-This README serves as a comprehensive guide to understand and contribute to the project.
+The Zoo Kay is a zoo project with a focus on showcasing a wide variety of animal species.
+Moreover, this web application is held for the Admin, Staff, and Zoo Trainer to manage their zoo more easily.
+Not only for management, but the guest can also book a ticket online to visit the zoo.
+The guest can also become a member by registering an account and then verifying the email.
+Every time they have bought a ticket or some events are going to be organized in the zoo, members can get free vouchers and so on...!

-Moreover this project can be managed and maintained by Administrators and Staff.
+Free to become a Member, and even you get a voucher to have a discount on buying a ticket!
+Amazing right?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>